 3. Enhanced welfare cost:

-During unemployment period, few people would work but almost all people would claim for benefits.
+During the unemployment period, few people would work but almost all people would claim for benefits.

 Due to this, the government money is drained again.
-The government finance is used for providing benefits for the people.
+Government finance is used for providing benefits for people.

 4. Lower wages: